 October is Domestic Violence Awareness Month.

-The much-publicized instances involving celebrities and star athletes may make the issue seem distant, but it is a daily problem here, too.
+The much-publicized instances involving celebrities and star athletes may make the issue seem distant but it is a daily problem here, too.

 It has been decades since authorities on Maui considered domestic violence “a family matter.”
-There are agencies, including police and Women Helping Women, that stand ready to help victims of domestic violence, but they need to know about it before they can act.
+There are agencies, including police and Women Helping Women, who stand ready to help victims of domestic violence, but they need to know about it before they can act.
 Victims are often reluctant to report abuse.